IgniteUI/igniteui-docfx/en/components/circular_progress.md

 #### Indeterminate progress

-If you want to track a process, which does not provide predetermined end condition, you can set the [`indeterminate`]({environment:angularApiUrl}/classes/igxcircularprogressbarcomponent.html#indeterminate) input property with `true`.
+If you want to track a process, which does not provide predetermined end condition, you can set the [`indeterminate`]({environment:angularApiUrl}/classes/igxcircularprogressbarcomponent.html#indeterminate) input property to `true`.
 Applying this binding to your progress bar will result:

 <div class="sample-container loading" style="height:300px">